dreger/kqdreger.com/colophon.md

 Hello!
 And welcome to the humble website of Kyle Dreger.
 You can find his [tweets](http://twitter.com/dreger), [code](http://github.com/dreger) and [links](http://pinboard.in/u:dreger) elsewhere on the web.
 He's not very good at writing in the third person, so I'm going to stop before harm befalls any innocent pronouns.

 I started this site in the fall of 2010 when I began attending the [University of Mount Union](http://mountunion.edu).
 I do write quite a bit of about faith, design, Apple things, and coffee.
-I'm a Christian ([hence the title](http://bible.us/116/psa.1.3.nlt)) and I also have the most beautiful girlfriend in the world - no contest.
+I'm a Christian ([have a verse!](http://bible.us/116/psa.1.3.nlt)) and I also have the most beautiful girlfriend in the world - no contest.

 If you'd like to comment on something I've written, or just want to say hello, shoot an email to <hi@kyledreger.com> or @ [dreger](http://twitter.com/dreger) on Twitter.